Rainbow Cotton: Development and release

 Rainbow Cotton was mostly created by members at Success who were new to video game development at the time although with a few members, like composer Kenichi Hirata, that were already familiar with the Cotton series.
 Production was headed by Takato Yoshinari, the founder of Success.
 Mizuho Sasa, main programmer behind Cotton 100%, returned as planner and acted as co-programmer alongside Hiroki Honda and Hiromi Yoshizawa.
 Visual scenes were illustrated by Manabu Kenmochi, while Hironobu Terakado and Yusuke Nemoto served as co-designers.
 Other people also collaborated in its creation process, such as sound designer Tetsuro "WASi303" Sato.
 During development, the game was made as a follow-up to Panorama Cotton and as such, was tentatively referred to as Panorama Cotton 2.

 Dreamcast development kits were difficult to obtain at the start of production, due to the number of units available and the cost of them at the time, so the team was unable to get a development kit for a while.
 Because of that, Windows CE was used to get a head start on development, however, it was developed using typical Dreamcast development software in the end.
 The game was made using development methods of "yesteryear", such as lunch breaks in the middle of the night and staff having to live at the office for months at a time.
 The Silk fairy options having full conversations to each other was a feature of the game the team was proud of, and they also made lines for them as development went on.
 They also had special programming that made sure that their conversations flowed correctly, and that they did not talk over each other.
 However, Sasa retrospectively regrets making the game as difficult as it was, due to the severe bullet hit projectories of the game, and also wanted to add more to the game.

 The game was first announced as Panorama Cotton 2 but its final title, Rainbow Cotton, was revealed by Success in the October 1999 issue of the Japanese Dreamcast Magazine.
 It was first slated for launch on December 23, 1999, with early previews showcasing a different HUD compared to the final version.
-However, the game was later delayed by a month, with the final release date being January 20, 2000, which it did release on.
+However, the game was later delayed by a month, with the final release date being January 20, 2000.
 Although the title was not officially released outside Japan, an English fan translation was released in 2021.
+On September 13, 2023, it was announced that a remake with an official English localization and refinements will be releasing on PlayStation 5, PlayStation 4, Xbox One, Nintendo Switch and Windows on May 9, 2024.